 PHALICTITE featuring RICHARD JAMES HALL enacted a primal dredging of sound spiralling through the dust of time and memory released.

 MAREK GABRYSCH has recorded all aspects of work from the deep subterranean rumbling of the bore holing and the micro-sound of the building being prepared for demolition via a series of contact microphones.
 His sound installation will map the previous explorations onto the ‘meanwhile’ frame of NewbridgeProject, inhabiting the basement of the Carliol House.

 Through the duration of this project, Knox has been confronted with questions of real and perceived toxicity.
 In response she devised a phytoremediation chamber to be installed in the entryway of Carliol House.
 LINDSAY DUNCANSON will create a sound intervention that informs, coaxes and instructs breath within the space.

 The site was once home to the Star and Shadow Cinema, Artworks and an environmental monitoring service, bisected by both Hadrian’s Wall and the Victorian Tunnels as well as going through many other industrial incarnations.
 Marks of the shifting uses are evident in the building as well as the dust that has settled beneath the floorboards, behind the walls.
-Using scientific, mythological and artistic approaches pulling back the layers and look at what is revealed during ‘regeneration’, what is unearthed.
+Pulling back the layers, Knox has investigated what is revealed during ‘regeneration’, what is unearthed.

 Knox will facilitate dialogue about toxic histories, those hidden and revealed; the way artists inhabit liminal spaces both physically and societally; and the external and internal structures we construct to create a sense of belonging – the rituals, structures and objects that tether us to our past and act as maps to chart our way forward.